Clutch-22/spotify-stats-tracker/README.md

 ## License

 Non-Commercial – free for personal use.
 See LICENSE for details.
-For commercial licensing, contact lobsterpeggle@proton.me
+For commercial licensing, contact clutch22etal@proton.me